splunk/public-o11y-docs/gdi/oracledb/oracledb.md

 The following metrics are available for this integration:

-## Metrics

-These are the metrics available for this scraper.

 | Name | Description | Unit | Type | Attributes |
 | ---- | ----------- | ---- | ---- | ---------- |
 | `oracledb.cpu_time` | Cumulative CPU time, in seconds. | Seconds | Sum(Double) |  |